jhashikhar/digital-signal-governance/docs/governance-overview.md

 ## Governance Risk as Cross-Domain Outcome

-Governance risk — expressed as governance exposure, structural drift, and observability gaps — is the integrative outcome of conditions across all four domains.
-Governance exposure arises when organizations rely on signal conditions that have not been adequately governed; structural drift occurs when those conditions change without governance documentation keeping pace; observability gaps exist when governance conditions cannot be seen or assessed through available means.
+Governance Risk — expressed through governance exposure, structural drift, and observability gaps — represents the aggregate governance consequences that may arise across digital signal environments.

+Governance exposure arises when organizations rely on signal conditions that have not been adequately governed.
+Structural drift occurs when governance conditions change without governance documentation, assumptions, or controls keeping pace.
+Observability gaps exist when governance conditions cannot be adequately observed, verified, or assessed through available means.

+Governance Risk functions differently from the other DSG domains.

+Where Signal Governance, Identity Governance, Consent Governance, and Measurement Governance describe governance conditions, Governance Risk describes the aggregate exposure that may arise from conditions across those domains.

-Governance risk is not a primary governance domain alongside signal, identity, consent, and measurement governance.
-It is the integrative risk outcome arising from conditions across those domains.
-DSG provides the vocabulary and structure for identifying the specific conditions that generate governance risk, so that organizations can assess, document, and address those conditions.
+DSG provides the vocabulary and structure for identifying the conditions that contribute to governance risk, enabling organizations to understand, document, and assess governance exposure at the signal layer.

 ---